MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/disaster-recovery.md

     - Storage Gateway
 - Automation:
     - CloudFormation/Elastic Beanstalk to recreate a whole new environment
-    - Recover/Reboot EC2 instances with CloudWatch if alarm is in fail state (ALARM)
+    - Recover/Reboot EC2 instances with CloudWatch if alarm is in a fail state (ALARM)
     - AWS Lambda for customized automation
 - Chaos
     - Netflix has a "simian-army" randomly terminating EC2 instances